r4rajat/nodejs-backend/README.md

 ## 🧐 About <a name = "about"></a>

 Backend for a sample E-Commerce Website developed using NodeJS, Express and MongoDB.
+Following functionalities are available for use.

+- Sign-up a new user
+- Login with email and password
+- Logout from portal

 ## 🏁 Getting Started <a name = "getting_started"></a>